Elizabeth Webber: Reception and impact

+General

+In 2023, Charlie Mason from Soaps She Knows placed Elizabeth 18th on his ranked list of General Hospital's 40+ Greatest Characters of All Time, explaining, "Cut from the same cloth as grandmother Audrey Hardy, Liz is the inspirational heart and soul of Port Charles, a working wife and mom who strives to put her mistakes in rearview in order to pave the way for a brighter tomorrow."
+The following year, Mason included Elizabeth in his list of the best mothers in American soap operas, explaining, "Cameron, Jake and Aiden's mom would be the last person to say that she's perfect.
+And she is as flawed as any of us.
+Yet she instills in her boys a can-do spirit that we only wish rubbed off more on us".

 Rape

-The storyline of Elizabeth's rape was initially controversial, but the story of her recovery had a positive reception and received critical acclaim.
+The storyline of Elizabeth's kidnapping and rape was initially controversial, but the story of her recovery had a positive reception and received critical acclaim.
 Victims of abuse stated that the story helped them to heal, and wrote letters of praise to the show.
 Viewers related to Elizabeth; Herbst stated to Soap Opera Weekly in 1998:

 Herbst commented to Soap Opera News that she was glad to be helping others, and that the story helped her to be more aware herself as well as better understand the process of recovery.
 She was seen as a role model to female viewers.
 The storyline won General Hospital a SHINE Award (Sexual Health IN Entertainment) in 1998.
 Both Herbst and Jackson received praise for their portrayals throughout Elizabeth's recovery.
 Herbst received praise for scenes where Elizabeth confronted her suspected rapist and later on when she confronted her actual rapist.
 Soap Opera Magazine named Herbst Star of the Week in October 1998 when Elizabeth confronted her teacher, mistakenly believing him to be her rapist.
 Of the latter, Soap Opera News described: "We felt each transition in Liz's thoughts and feelings.
 We felt her fear.
 Then we felt her anger.
 Then we felt her take control over the situation.
 We experienced each experience with her.
 A television set no longer existed.
 The audience was in that photo studio, standing beside her, repulsed by this man."